 - Central Records of Service from 1911.

-These Databases are held at the Metropolitan Police Heritage Centre.
-They are excellent and unique finding aids for family history researchers tracing ancestors with Metropolitan Police connections.
+These databases are held at the Metropolitan Police Heritage Centre.
+They are excellent and unique aids for researching family history and tracing ancestors with Metropolitan Police connections.
 Searches for Metropolitan Police ancestors can be sent to email@example.com.
 When making enquiries, please give as much information as possible e.g. full name, date and place of birth and, if possible, previous occupation.